 has consistently been shown to result in the perception of enhanced leadership effectiveness by 99% of those observing the person.
 Also 99% of individuals who follow the prescribed program improve by at least one full point on a six-point scale as determined by their co-workers."

--Personal Leadership Development Study -2002.
+-Personal Leadership Development Study.
 Michael Woods MD, Welyne Thomas PhD

 Many vital coaching practice protocols, models, techniques and assessment instruments a professional coach requires are only available to coaches trained and mentored by a facilitator who is also a licensed clinical psychologist.
-For example; Dr Skiffington's invitational, fast-tracked, 4 Day, Very Small Group Certified Master Coach Course (N.Y., London & Sydney) meets the critical needs for business and executive coaches to be trained and mentored in the use of validated, reliable psychology-based coaching models, tools and techniques.
+For example; the Institute's invitational, fast-tracked, Certified Master Coach Course meets the critical needs for business and executive coaches to be trained and mentored in the use of validated, reliable psychology-based coaching models, tools and techniques.

 Further Reading: - Evidence Based Coaching versus Belief Coaching